 For more information about topics, see Terms.

-When designing a topic for sending and receiving messages, the business side must follow these principles:
+When designing a topic for sending and receiving messages, you must comply with the following principles:

 - Different types of tasks use different parent topics.
 For example, in this scenario, the price change tasks and the terminal status reporting tasks use different parent topics.

-- In the digital price tag system, we recommend that you use P2P messaging provided by Message Queue for MQTT for the interactive messages of price change tasks.
-P2P messages do not need to be subscribed, allowing the sender to directly specify the peer to receive them.
+- In the digital price tag system, we recommend that you use Message Queue for MQTT P2P messages do not need to be subscribed, and the sender can directly specify the peer end to receive them.
 For more information, see P2P Messaging model (MQTT).

 Generally, price change tasks in the digital price tag scenario require real-time pushing.
 Therefore, we recommend that you configure the smart AP as follows during the interactions between the smart AP and the MQTT broker to ensure that the smart AP does not need to process the tasks that were pushed when it was disconnected: